The other day, a trip to a Railroad Museum was on the agenda

 - ½ red onion, sliced

 - To make white sauce:

-- In a medium bowl, mix together yogurt, labna, and mayo.
+- In a medium bowl, mix together yogurt, and mayo.

 - Gradually stir in lime juice until the consistency is slightly runny.
 Season with pepper flakes, capers, oregano, cumin, dill, and cayenne.

-- Set aside. (** it's best to give the sauce a couple of hours to sit before serving to let the flavors meld)
+- Set aside.
+(If you're able, give the sauce a couple of hours to sit before serving - to let the flavors meld)

-- (** The mahi-mahi marinated in lime juice & olive oil .. absolutely delicious.. my favorite part!)
+- (The Mahi-Mahi marinated in lime juice and olive oil is absolutely delicious.
+It's my favorite part!)

 - To serve, place grilled fish in a tortilla, and top with white sauce, shredded cabbage, onion, avocado, and tomatoes